half0wl/raychen.io/src/content/postgres-migra.md

 alter table "app"."users" add column "last_login" timestamp without time zone;
 ```

-Now you can see why it's a “schema diff” tool!
+Now you can see why it's a schema diff tool.
+You can then pipe the output to

-You can pipe `migra`'s output to a file, review and/or modify it, and apply the changes when you're satisfied:
+a file, review and/or modify it, and apply the changes when you're satisfied:

 ```bash
 # Output to file